leowhitehead/MontiLang/README.md

 **On Linux:**

-PyInstaller requires the ldd terminal application to discover the shared libraries required by each program or shared library.
-It is typically found in the distribution-package glibc or libc-bin.
+PyInstaller requires the `ldd` terminal application to discover the shared libraries required by each program or shared library.
+It is typically found in the distribution-package `glibc` or `libc-bin`.
+Ensure that Pyinstaller is installed and fully working.

 (Note: Monti can be converted to a standalone executable with the -F flag, however this is not recommended as it creates a noticeable drop in performance.)